ozaner/ozanerhansha.github.io-OLD/_posts/physics/00-0-0-friction.md

 $$\vec{F_{k}}=-\mu_kN\hat{\vec{v}}=\frac{-\mu_kN}{\|\vec{v}\|}\vec{v}$$

+*Note that this does not violate Coulomb’s Law of Friction because it refers only to the magnitude of kinetic friction.*

 #### Non-Conservative Force and Thermal Energy
 Friction is non-conservative force, meaning that the work done by kinetic friction is dependent on the path taken.
 Friction also causes heat energy to be released into the system, meaning it does not conserve mechanical energy.